Legacy (Akir album)

 Legacy is the debut studio album by American underground rapper Akir.
-It was released on March 20, 2006 via Viper Records.
+It was released on March 20, 2006, via Viper Records.
 Recording sessions took place at Viper Studios in New York.
-Production was handled by SouthPaw, Apex, Dada, Den'D Productions, DJ N'finit, DJ Static, Fyre Dept., Illastrate, Rsonist, YG, and Akir himself.
+Production was handled by SouthPaw, Apex, Dada, Den'D Productions, DJ N'finite, DJ Static, Fyre Dept., Illastrate, Rsonist, YG, and Akir himself.
 It features guest appearances from Immortal Technique, Akua Wilder, Hasan Salaam, Jean Grae, Krystl Yardon, Mas D, Mojo and Veks One.
 "Politricks" was released as a single on July 22, 2005.